Programme/Approved Electives for 2022/23

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/pir-10039/lists

 1. The module will introduce students to a number of high-profile public policy issues in American politics and the debates surrounding those issues.2.
-The module will develop students' ability to present, advocate, research a case and discern between different qualities of research source.
+The module will develop students' ability to present, advocate, research an argument.

 Intended Learning Outcomes